mwirk/LanguageClassifier/README.md

 TfidfVectorizer: Converts text to numerical vectors using term frequency-inverse document frequency.
 LogisticRegression: A simple linear classifier that predicts the language label.

+TF (Term Frequency) - How often a word appears.

+IDF (Inverse Document Frequency) - How rare a word is across all documents.
+Words that are common in one file but rare in others get higher scores, making them more useful for classification.

+Logistic Regression uses linear model to calculate the probability that a given input (vectorized text) belongs to a specific class (e.g., English, Spanish).
+It does this by learning weights for each word feature during training.
+It's called “logistic” because it uses the sigmoid function to map values between 0 and 1 (probabilities).

+TF-IDF + Logistic Regression is fast, interpretable, and needs less data than deep learning models.

 ## Pipeline Summary

 Audio → Text (via Whisper) → TF-IDF → Logistic Regression